54 Swinging Facts about the 1960s

 Doctor Who’s Tardis

-BBC 2 went on air in 1964 and was the first channel to have color in 1967.
+BBC 2 went on air in 1964 – it was the first channel to have color in 1967, and was the third-ever British TV station to launch.

-Sam Walton opened the first Wal-Mart store in Arkansas.
+Sam Walton opened the first Wal-Mart store in Arkansas in July 1962.

 22. Tragedy struck JFK.

-United States President John F. Kennedy was assassinated by Lee Harvey Oswald.
+US President John F. Kennedy was brutally assassinated by Lee Harvey Oswald in 1963 in a shooting that shook the world.

 26. Civil rights were now part of the landscape.

-United States President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law.
+US President Lyndon B. Johnson officially signed the Civil Rights Act of 1964 into law.

 27. We saw space in photos for the first time.